There has been a forgiving putter boom in the past few years and many brands have rushed out ‘forgiving’ putters quickly into the market.

-Commentators talk about the best putters on the professional tours but to the untrained eye, their putting technique tend to look little different from all the rest of the field.
+Commentators talk about the best putters on professional tours but to the untrained eye, their putting technique tends to look a little different from all the rest of the field.

 Comfort is everything in sport and golf is no different.
 You need equipment that feels right to you.
 If the feel of your putter is off, it will worsen your short game and make it far harder for you to master the necessary skills of putting.

 Blade putters were once the only alternative for golfers.
 These days, I tend to see them used by experienced golfers who are confident with their short game.

 The weight is in the toe so that it points downwards.
 I have an open-square-closed stroke, so these putter suits me fine.

 As the name suggests, the shaft meets the putter head in the middle.

 The design provides stability and it helps golfers retain their posture and alignment as they make their stroke.